 The Academy continues to go from strength to strength and is very grateful for the continued support of Westminster City Council and the Education and Skills Funding Agency.
-We have moved into our new permanent site at Herries St, London W10 4LE.
-The building is fantastic and having a specifically designed learning space that helps support the needs of the pupils has further enhanced what we are able to offer.
+The pupils continue to flourish in the wonderful high-quality new building and benefit from the positive impact it has in supporting their sensory needs.
+The permanent site is at Herries St, London W10 4LE.

 Pupils continue to sit for formal qualifications and all who did so achieved a range of qualifications in Maths, English, ICT, Science, RS, PSHE, Art & Design, History, Geography, and PE.
-The qualifications were awarded at GCSE, Functional Skills, and Entry level, with some excellent results and pupils progressing to a variety of KS5 provisions.
+Pupils, as appropriate, are given the opportunity to be entered for GCSE, Functional Skills, or Entry level.
+Pupils continue to access their KS5 provisions successfully and continue in Education, following a course that they have an interest in.
+These range from Sport to Horticulture.

-The Academy continues to make up for lost learning and the impact on mental health due to the global pandemic.
-We are working hard to support pupils and the demand for mental health and well-being intervention is high.
+Mental health continues to impact on academic learning and we are working hard to support pupils.
+The demand for mental health and well-being intervention continues to be high.
 We have further developed our well-being team and employ additional external practitioners to help deliver non-speaking therapies.
+With the help of additional charitable funding, this has resulted in Art Therapy being offered to over 30 pupils and well-being one-to-one sessions for 17 pupils.
+This will continue for as long as it is affordable.